Ron89/thesaurus_query.vim/README.md

 ## What's New
  * Multi-language Thesaurus Query feature is added since Version 0.3.0.
-   Currently English, Russian and German are supported.
+   Currently **English, Russian and German** are supported.
 By default, only English backends are activated.
 Users may activate Russian Thesaurus backends by
    ```
    let g:tq_language = 'ru'
    ```
-   or activate both English and Russian backends by
+   or activate both English and German backends by
    ```
-   let g:tq_language = ['ru', 'en']
+   let g:tq_language = ['de', 'en']
    ```
    For detail, please refer to my [Documentation](https://github.com/Ron89/thesaurus_query.vim/blob/master/doc/thesaurus_query.txt).